Karmaticow/ctf/write-ups/quad-encoding/index.md

 3. Hex
 4. Binary

+Knowing this, I typed up a script to automatically decode ``encoded.txt``.

-Also, this is notably a **rev** challenge.
+Also, this is notably a **rev** challenge, which means we're probably not supposed to do this manually.

-In the script I used, I wrote multiple methods to check what the next layer could be, as well as a binary decoding method.
+I wrote multiple methods to check what the next layer could be, as well as a binary decoding method.

 Here they are:
 ```